Hamunii/ToiletLeechIsReal/AssetSources/Unity.md

 ### Setting Up The Unity Project

 > [!NOTE]
-> You must have git installed.
-Also, the [SETUP-PROJECT.py](/SETUP-PROJECT.py) script will copy all of the dlls files for you!
+> You must have git installed for the AssetBundle Browser extension.
+> Also, the [SETUP-PROJECT.py](/SETUP-PROJECT.py) script will copy all of the dlls files for you!
 So if you run it, you can ignore this section almost entirely.

 The Unity project we have is based off of Evaisa's [Lethal Company Unity Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate/) (hence the LICENSE file in that folder.
 I have no idea if I can remove it or not).
 HOWEVER, just like with our dlls in the root directory of this repository, we need to add some dll files into our `UnityProject/Assets/Plugins` folder.
 These are listed in the README of Evaisa's repository, but here's the list so you don't miss it:
 >- AmazingAssets.TerrainToMesh.dll